Prakashg7021/20240420-chat-with-mysql/README.md

 ## Conclusion

 This project demonstrates the integration of OpenAI's GPT-3 with SQL databases, enabling users to generate SQL queries from natural language questions.
 By leveraging LangChain and TikToken libraries, we've created a robust pipeline for prompt-based querying.
 With its straightforward setup and ease of use, this project offers a powerful tool for anyone needing quick and accurate SQL query generation.

+**Thank you for exploring this project!
+If you have any questions or suggestions, feel free to reach out**.